amazon-braket/amazon-braket-simulator-v2-python/README.md

 ## Usage

-**Running this simulator for the first time will install additional libraries and may take a few additional minutes.
+**Importing this package for the first time will install additional libraries and precompile the Julia modules, which may take a few additional minutes.
 This will not be needed for subsequent runs.**

 The quantum simulator implementations `StateVectorSimulatorV2` and `DensityMatrixSimulatorV2` plug into the `LocalSimulator` interface in